V. S. Srinivasa Sastri: Early life and educational career

 Srinivasa Sastri was born in the town of Valangaiman, Madras Presidency, India on 22 September 1869.
-His father, Vaidik Sankaranarayana Sastri, was a poor Hindu priest.
-He was educated at the Native High School in Kumbakonam and in 1887, graduated from Pachaiyappa's College, Chennai with a first class degree in English and Sanskrit.
+His father, Vaidik Sankaranarayana Sastri, was a Hindu priest.
+He was educated at the Native High School in Kumbakonam and in 1887, graduated from Pachaiyappa's College, Chennai, with a first class degree in English and Sanskrit.
 On graduation, he found employment as a teacher at Municipal College, Salem.

 Srinivasa Sastri married Parvathi in 1885.
 His granddaughters are, Parvathy, married to Ramamurti (Retd.G.M of NLC) and Kausalya, married to the renowned Indian scientist and nephew of Sir C. V. Raman, S. Ramaseshan.

 In 1894, Srinivasa Sastri was appointed headmaster of Hindu High School, Triplicane and served for a period of eight years, until 1902.
 During this period, he achieved fame for his proficiency in English and his good administrative skills.
 In his late years, he also served as Vice-Chancellor of the Annamalai University.
 During his tenure as Vice-Chancellor, he demonstrated his scholarship in Sanskrit and Oriental Literature.
 He persuaded Mahavidwan R. Raghava Iyengar, then Head of the Tamil Research Department, to translate Kalidasan's epic poem Abhignana Sakuntalam in Tamil.
 The poem was translated in the Sandam Metre and published in 1938.
 He delivered the Kamala lectures in Calcutta University which are widely cherished and remembered.

 Politics

 Srinivasa Sastri established the Madras Teachers Guild during his term as headmaster of Triplicane High School.
 He was one of the pioneers of the Co-operative movement and started India's first co-operative society, the Triplicane Urban Co-operative Society (TUCS) in 1904.

 Srinivasa Sastri met Indian independence activist Gopal Krishna Gokhale for the first time in 1906.
-He was drawn towards Gokhale's Servants of India Society and joined the organization becoming its President in 1915.
+He was drawn towards Gokhale's Servants of India Society and joined the organization becoming its president in 1915.
 He joined the Indian National Congress in 1908 and became the Secretary of the Madras District Congress Committee in 1911.
 As a member of the Congress, he was instrumental in bringing about a pact between the Congress and the Muslim League.

 Srinivasa Sastri was nominated to the Madras Legislative Council in 1913 and to the Imperial Legislative Council of India in 1916.
 He opposed the Rowlatt Act which empowered the Government of India to imprison anyone without trial and delivered a well-appreciated speech in the Imperial Legislative Council denouncing the bill.
 In 1919, he was appointed a member of the Privy Council of the United Kingdom.

 In 1922, Sastri resigned his membership of the Indian National Congress after disagreeing with its leadership on the issue of non-cooperation and established the Indian Liberal Party along with Tej Bahadur Sapru.
 He consequently served as a President of the Indian Liberal Federation.
 In 1924, he accompanied Annie Besant on a visit to England demanding Home Rule for India.
 He also participated in the first and second round table conferences.